 And so, in the mid-2010s, customer data management gurus began to work out a new, entirely system-agnostic and flexible approach to unifying data from disparate systems, both historic and real-time.
 But they realized this was not enough.
 Too often valuable insights from the third-party data sat in the marketing cloud unused because of the difficulty of pushing those insights out to disparate channels in an orchestrated way.
 So these data gurus also forged ways to seamlessly connect all that data into customer modeling—and all the insights it could produce—to channel execution systems.

 And through an evolution of customer relationship management and data management platforms, the customer data platform (CDP) was born.

 In other words, no brand can simply choose between a CDP and a CRM system.
 Instead, each must define its own personalization strategy for the digital age.
 Then it must identify specific use cases to support strategies that deliver personalized experiences.
-And finally, the brand must evaluate its current marketing and sales technologies, identify gaps, and determine if CDP is required to close those gaps.
+And finally, the brand must evaluate its current marketing and sales technologies, identify gaps, and determine if a CDP is required to close those gaps.

 - Clear definitions of CDPs and CRM technologies, and how one can enhance the value of the other.

 - How brands are already benefiting from CDP-enhanced CRMs.

 What is a CDP and How is it Different From a CRM Tool?

 Before we explore how CDPs and CRM systems can work together to help fulfill the expanding marketing, segmentation and sales function of CRM, let’s define what we mean by “CRM” and “CDP” in the first place.